 In addition to DEKA, one of Dean's proudest accomplishments is founding FIRST® (For Inspiration and Recognition of Science and Technology).
 Founded in 1989, this year FIRST® will serve more than 1,000,000 young people, ages 6 to 18, in more than 86 countries around the globe.
 Last year, high-school-aged participants were eligible to apply for more than $50 million in scholarships from over 200 leading colleges, universities, and corporations.

 Laura Major is the CTO at Motional, an autonomous driving joint venture between Hyundai Motor Group and Aptiv PLC.
-Previously she was CTO of CyPhy Works, a leading tethered UAV company.
-Previously she was a Division Leader of 100 engineers at Draper Laboratory where she developed the first Human-Centered Engineering capability and expanded it to include Machine Intelligence and AI.
+Previously she was CTO of CyPhy Works, a leading tethered UAV company, and was a Division Leader of 100 engineers at Draper Laboratory where she developed the first Human-Centered Engineering capability and expanded it to include Machine Intelligence and AI.
 At Draper Laura led the research program under which ATAK, an Android app used by the troops, was developed.
 During her tenure at Draper she was honored with the annual Innovation Award and Mentoring Award.

 Laura was honored by the Society of Women Engineers (SWE) with the Emerging Leader Award in 2014.
 Mass High Tech honored Laura as one of its 2014 “Women to Watch”.
 Laura has an MS in Aeronautics and Astronautics from MIT and a BS from Georgia Tech.
 She has over 20 technical publications and co-authored What to Expect When You're Expecting Robots: The Future of Human-Robot Collaboration (Basic Books, 2020).